godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_volumetric_fog_anisotropy()      |
 +-----------+--------------------------------------+

 The direction of scattered light as it goes through the volumetric fog.
-A value close ``1`` means almost all light is scattered forward.
-A value close to ``0`` means light is scattered equally in all directions.
-A value close to ``-1`` means light is scattered mostly backward.
+A value close to ``1.0`` means almost all light is scattered forward.
+A value close to ``0.0`` means light is scattered equally in all directions.
+A value close to ``-1.0`` means light is scattered mostly backward.
 Fog and mist scatter light slightly forward, while smoke scatters light equally in all directions.

 ----